AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    return concentration control coefficients with respect to species S1 and S2.

    :param variable: The id of a dependent variable of the coefficient, for example a
-                    flux or species concentration.
+                    reaction or species concentration.

    :param parameter: The id of the independent parameter, for example a kinetic constant
                      or boundary species

-   :returns: the value of the control coefficient returned to the caller.
+   :returns: the value of the scaled control coefficient.

    :rtype: double